What Does (And Doesn't) Renters Insurance Cover?

 Your insurer will only provide you with coverage if you file a claim—a request to the insurance company for compensation for a covered loss.
 A renter could make a claim for damage or theft to personal belongings, personal liability coverage or additional living expenses incurred.
 A property damage claims process will involve several steps.

-• Before anything happens, create an inventory: You should create an inventory of all your possessions along with documents that determine their value, like receipts.
-An inventory of your possessions can include the date you purchased them, any notes, and their value, as shown:
+• Before anything happens, create an inventory: This should be a list of all your possessions along with documents that verify their value, like receipts or appraisals.
+An inventory of your possessions can look like the following:

 Item